rithythul/telegram-member-inviter/index.md

 You can download the binary file and run inside the terminal or run the script using Python 3.6.
 It will be an interactive shell.

+The executable files compiled for the Windows and Linux.
+Mac OS will be added later.